MinusRF/NewsApp/README.md

 About The Project
 -----------------

-NEWZAPP helps users to stay updated with latest news.
+NewsApp helps users to stay updated with latest news.
 Live news data is fetched from [NewsAPI](https://newsapi.org/).
 Users can also search for the topic to get corresponding news feeds.
 [Retrofit](https://square.github.io/retrofit/#:~:text=Retrofit%20is%20the%20class%20through,are%20turned%20into%20callable%20objects)